-A Vietnamese salad traditionally made with tofu and rice noodles, Bún Chay is vibrant, fresh and healthy, and a great option for a late-summer meal.
+A Vietnamese salad recipe traditionally made with tofu and vermicelli (rice noodles), Bún Chay is vibrant, fresh and healthy, and a great light summer meal.

 Ingredients (serves 3):

 – 2 tbsp soy sauce or tamari